 Statistical Time Series Analysis is an older term from science and formal statistics for a broad field of study that has much in common with the newer field born in engineering and called Statistical Signal Processing.
 These two fields have been cross fertilizing each other for some decades now.
 A recent example of what statistical signal processing has to offer to time series analysis for an ancient problem in the physics of the solar system, given in [1], concerns the topic of hidden periodicities and addresses an application to irregular periodicity detection in the 200-year-long daily record of Sunspot numbers.
 This new Fraction-of-Time Probabilistic Method of data-model fitting led to the discovery of a new 132-year cycle in this time series which, in turn, has led to hypotheses about galactic influence on our star, the Sun.
 This new discovery from a 200-year-old record of time series data speaks to the power of the methodology originating in engineering.
-The present article aims to apply decades of work in engineering to the broad topic of probabilistic analysis of single records of time-average statistics derived from empirical time series data arising from scientific experimentation when no population of time series is available and unnecessarily abstract models are undesirable.
+As a metric for how old this is, the term scientist was first put into use a little under a decade less than 200 years ago, although the term science dates back to the 14th century.
+The present article aims to apply decades of work in engineering to the broad topic of probabilistic analysis of time-average statistics derived from single records of empirical time series data arising from scientific and engineering experimentation and investigation when no population of time series is available and unnecessarily abstract models are undesirable.

-This singular topic of interest in this article is referred to as the target to emphasize that everything said in this article is intended to apply exclusively to this specific yet broad topic, except for Appendix I.
+• This singular topic of interest in the primary portion of this article, which deals with non-population time-series data, is referred to as the target to emphasize that everything said in the main part of this article is intended to apply exclusively to this specific yet broad topic; namely, the probabilistic analysis of time-average statistics derived from a single record of time-series data.
+This is important in order to avoid unhelpful irrelevant complaints and protests from aficionados of stochastic processes The article briefly steps outside these target bounds in Appendix II.

 The objective in this application of engineering work is to question the scientific appropriateness of the long-standing orthodox definition of probability, born in mathematics, that pervades all of science and engineering, by conducting a deep comparative analysis, specifically relevant to this topic of the differences between this old standard and a newer alternative definition that arose in engineering.
 The conclusion reached is a bold recommendation for a paradigm shift from the orthodox definition to the alternative specifically for use in the targeted topic.
+In the larger scheme of things, the part of the study of probability having to do with interpretations of probability dwarfs the treatment in this article and its relatively narrow focus.
+Treading far more lightly in the comprehensive overview, entitled Interpretations of Probability provided by Stanford's Metaphysics Research Lab in the Department of Philosophy, which is accessible here https://plato.stanford.edu/archives/win2012/entries/probability-interpret/, it still take 50% more verbiage there than the generous allotment in this article, and the concluding words there are: "It should be clear from the foregoing that there is still much work to be done regarding the interpretations of probability."